opf/openproject/docs/installation/packaged/0-preparation.md

 * Apache 2 (web server) – this component provides the external interface, handles SSL termination (if SSL is used) and distributes/forwards web requests to the Unicorn processes.
-* MySQL (database management system) – this component is used to store and retrieve data.
-We do support PostgreSQL as well, but it is not part of the automatic wizard.
-To configure this instead, see below.
+* PostgreSQL (database management system) – this component is used to store and retrieve data.
 * Unicorn (application server) – this component hosts the actual application.
   By default, there is two unicorn processes running in parallel on the app server machine.